mdroste/stata-binscatter2/README.md

 New Features
 ---------------------------------

-In addition to general performance improvements, binscatter2 adds a few new features to binscatter.
+In addition to substantial performance improvements for large datasets, binscatter2 adds a few new features to binscatter.
 In particular:

-- [x] **Support for reghdfe**.
-If [reghdfe](https://github.com/sergiocorreia/reghdfe) is installed, it is automatically used (unless specified otherwise with noreghdfe option).
-This offers modest further speed improvements and allows the user to directly absorb multi-way fixed effects.
+- [x] **Multi-way fixed effects**.
+If [reghdfe](https://github.com/sergiocorreia/reghdfe) is installed, multi-way fixed effects can be specified in the absorb() option.
-- [x] **New distributional statistics**.
+- [x] **Quantile intervals**.
 The user can overlay quantiles of the sample distribution on top of the means/medians within each bin, providing more information on the shape of the conditional distribution of y given x.
 - [x] **Flexible save commands**.
 The user can save scatter points out to .dta files (extension automatically detected by input of savedata() option) and also choose to omit the do-file created by savedata() with the nodofile option.
-- [x] **Expanded fit line options**.
+- [x] **More fit line options**.
 Exponential and logarithmic fits now supported, with higher-order polynomials coming soon.

 ![binscatter2 demo](benchmarks/ex.png "binscatter2 demo")